chr15m/install-nextcloud-one-liner/README.md

 Please enter your domain name(s) (space-separated):
 ```

-Type your domain name again, the same domain name you
+Type your domain name again, the same domain name you entered on the command line to start the installation.